-Any student who is delinquent in payments to the College is subject to dismissal.
-A student may take no final examinations in any semester unless the student's account is settled before examinations begin; nor may the student receive grades, obtain a transcript, or enroll for another semester until all accounts are settled.
-Accounts can be paid by cashier's check, money order, or credit card (VISA, MasterCard or Discover).
+Any student who is delinquent in payments to the University is subject to dismissal.
+A student may take no final examinations in any semester unless the student's account is settled before examinations begin; nor may the student obtain a transcript or enroll for another semester until all accounts are settled.
+Accounts can be paid by cashier's check, money order, or credit card (VISA, MasterCard, AMEX or Discover).
 Personal checks will be accepted; however, should this form of payment be made, transcripts will be placed on hold for fifteen business days.
+Payment can also be made online via the WBU homepage by clicking on the tab Business Office under the heading Current Students.
+All accounts must be paid in order to graduate.